 Strategy – Bring your own License

-Similar to Hybrid Use Benefits, Bring Your Own License benefits allow customers to bring other licenses to Azure, and receive discount for the licensing portion of the cost.
+Similar to Hybrid Use Benefits, Bring Your Own License benefits allow customers to bring other licenses to Azure or AWS, and receive discount for the licensing portion of the cost.
 In this section we calculate savings for Microsoft SQL Server and Redhat Enterprise License.